Strategoose/gva_publication/README.md

 ## Using the package
 In most cases, users will want to clone the package so that they add updates to the package and save the changes to github.
 For following steps should be used as a workflow for making updates to the package.

+### repo structure
+This structure does not exactly match the contents of the repo and is simply for illustrative purposes.
+For example, it fakes a longer time period to help illustrate how the structure will grow over time, and ignores files that are not important in general use of the repo.
+Notice that there is no folder for raw data.
+Raw data should never be stored

+src/
+  read_data.py
+  clean_data.py
+  ...
+publications/
+  Nov16/
+    publication.ipynb
+    reports/

+    spreadsheets/
+      templates
+    processeddata/
+    output/
+    tests/
+  Sep15/
+    ...
+  Nov14/
+    ...
+requirements.txt

+Notice how the publications requirements.txt records the versions of public, and dcms_packages to be used.
+This way future improvements and breaking changes to

+Since reproducibility tests require access to raw data and therefore cannot be run online in a straight forward way using services like TravisCI, we will have two branches.
+There is the main development branch which is pushed to.
+Then, periodically, the test suite is run locally for the current state of this branch, and if it passes, then is merged into the master branch.
+Developers should be testing locally before commiting so this process should be straight forward, and is simply a means of avoiding situations caused by developers forgetting to test locally before pushing.
+Whilst this system is manual and imperfect, it works for now, and once our systems and data are moved to cloud services, we will have the opportunity to implement automated secure testing on our own cloud servers, with sensitive data.

 ### Installation and pre-requisites

 #### Clone the repository